jianyangqt/smr_doc/md/1overview.md

-This software tool implements the SMR & HEIDI methods to test for pleiotropic association between the expression level of a gene and a complex trait of interest using summary-level data from GWAS and expression quantitative trait loci (eQTL) studies [(Zhu et al. 2016 Nat Genet)](http://www.nature.com/ng/journal/vaop/ncurrent/full/ng.3538.html).
+This software tool implements the SMR & HEIDI methods to test for pleiotropic association between the expression level of a gene and a complex trait of interest using summary-level data from GWAS and expression quantitative trait loci (eQTL) studies [(Zhu et al. 2016 Nature Genetics)](http://www.nature.com/ng/journal/vaop/ncurrent/full/ng.3538.html).
 The methodology can be interpreted as an analysis to test if the effect size of a SNP on the phenotype is mediated by gene expression.
 This tool can therefore be used to prioritize genes underlying GWAS hits for follow-up functional studies.